On the Stability of Lagrange Relative Equilibrium in The Planar Three-body Problem: Conclusion

 We conclude this paper with a simple application of the results of stability to the Sun-Jupiter system ($\mu_{SJ}\approx 9.538753\cdot 10^{-4}$) and Earth-Moon system ($\mu_{EM}\approx 0.0121506$).

-First, Lagrange relative equilibrium solutions of the two systems are both stable in the sense of measure, but the stability of Lagrange relative equilibrium of the Sun-Jupiter system is stronger than that of the Earth-Moon system in some sense.
-Since the mass parameter $\beta$ first entering into the stability region of the Sun-Jupiter system is $\beta_{48} \approx 9.530527\cdot 10^{-4}$ corresponding to a resonance relation of order $48$, and that of the Earth-Moon system is $\beta_{21} \approx 0.0120078$ corresponding to a resonance relation of order $21$.
-So we can claim that the speed of relative measure of KAM invariant tori tending to 1 for the Sun-Jupiter system is faster than that of the Earth-Moon system.
+First, each of Lagrange relative equilibria of the two systems is KAM stable, however we claim that the KAM stability on the Sun-Jupiter system is stronger than on the Earth-Moon system in some sense.
+In fact, we can claim that the speed of relative measure of KAM invariant tori tending to 1 for the Sun-Jupiter system is much faster than for the Earth-Moon system.
+Since the mass parameter $\beta$ first entering into the stability region, for the Sun-Jupiter system, is $\beta_{48} \approx 9.530527\cdot 10^{-4}$ corresponding to a resonance relation of order $48$; and, for the Earth-Moon system, is $\beta_{21} \approx 0.0120078$ corresponding to a resonance relation of order $21$.

-For effective stability, note that the corresponding Birkhoff normal form $\mathcal{H}_2$ of degree $2$ is not directionally quasi-convex, but one cannot claim that Lagrange relative equilibrium of the Earth-Moon system is not stable.
-Indeed, we believe that one can prove its effective stability by further calculating the Birkhoff normal form $\mathcal{H}_3$ of degree $3$.
-But we also believe that the stability worsens if the condition of directional quasi-convexity is violated.
+For effective stability, we believe that each of Lagrange relative equilibria of the two systems is exponentially stable, although the Birkhoff normal form $\mathcal{H}_{B4}$ of degree $4$ is directionally quasi-convex for the Sun-Jupiter system but not for the Earth-Moon system.
+Indeed, we believe that one can prove the exponential stability of the Earth-Moon system by further calculating its Birkhoff normal form $\mathcal{H}_{B6}$ of degree $6$.
+On the other hand, we also believe that the stability worsens if the condition of directional quasi-convexity for $\mathcal{H}_{B4}$ is violated, that is, the exponential stability on the Sun-Jupiter system should be stronger than on the Earth-Moon system in some sense.
 As a matter of fact, in his celebrated 1977 article \cite{nekhorshev1977exponential}, Nekhoroshev also conjectured that different steepness properties should lead to numerically observable differences in the stability times, although it is not easy to prove this.

-All in all, the work makes us believe that the stability of Lagrange relative equilibrium of the Earth-Moon system is weaker than that of the Sun-Jupiter system.
+All in all, the work makes us believe that the stability of Lagrange relative equilibrium for the Earth-Moon system is weaker than for the Sun-Jupiter system.
 This should be partially one of the reasons that nobodies have been ever observed to gravitate around Lagrange triangular of the Earth-Moon system, but there are the well known Trojan asteroids around Lagrange triangular of the Sun-Jupiter system.